Samkelo-Kinetic/README/README.md

 $ cd vula_mobile_functional_test_automation

-activate a pipenv shell inside the project directory with the following command.
+Activate a pipenv shell inside the project directory with the following command.

 $ pipenv shell

 # Running the tests